Louis I, Prince of Condé: Restoration to favour

 Condé was released from his captivity 15 days after the death of Francis II, on 20 December 1560.
 Navarre argued virulently on his behalf in council, making coded implications that revolt would break out if his brother was not restored to favour.
 Catherine managed to get him to withdraw his threat, and he submitted his recognition of her regency, excusing himself as only wishing to protect his brother from the charges of the Guise.
 Condé meanwhile, on parole, was waiting up in Picardy for news related to his case, keenly desiring revenge for his prosecution.
 Catherine oversaw the reconciliation of Navarre and Guise, and informed them that their personal reconciliation would be valid for their whole families.
 This accomplished, Catherine invited Condé to court.
-Condé set off with a force of 600 horse, however he was ordered by Catherine to disperse his retinue and come with no more than 25 horse.
+Condé set off with a force of 600 horses; however, he was ordered by Catherine to disperse his retinue and come with no more than 25 horses.
 He arrived at Fontainebleau on the evening of 9 March.
 Not quite appreciating his situation, he immediately caused an incident by saying he would refuse to meet with the king until the duke of Guise was dismissed from his presence.
 Eventually he agreed to meet with them on the condition he need not say anything to Guise.
 On 13 March Condé swore in front of the court that he had never conspired against the king and the council formally absolved him, with an ordinance by Charles denoting this fact to be registered in Parlement.

-The court hoped this would be sufficient for Condé, however he remained curt with Guise, and sought a further validation of his innocence, a formal judgement from the Parlement that had convicted him, and a denunciation of his accusers.
+The court hoped this would be sufficient for Condé; however, he remained curt with Guise, and sought a further validation of his innocence, a formal judgement from the Parlement that had convicted him, and a denunciation of his accusers.
 On 17 March he left Fontainebleau still threatening vengeance on his accusers and proceeded to Paris.
 On 1 April with a large retinue of 500 he attended a Calvinist service in the apartments of Coligny.
 The Parlement was consumed in its opposition to the Ordinance of Orléans and the Edict of 19 April and did not come to address the matter of Condé's guilt until 13 June, when, under pressure, it declared his innocence.
 Catherine used the occasion to force the Duke of Guise and Condé to reconcile publicly.